BloxyLabs/RTL-TCP-on-Raspberry-Pi/README.md

-# Installing RTL-TCP on your Rasperry Pi
+# Installing RTL-TCP server on your Rasperry Pi
 Here you can find the commands used in the BloxyLabs videos about intalling RTL-TCP server on a Raspberry Pi.
 <br>
 <br>